 - 3.1 Every premises licence that authorises the sale of alcohol must specify a DPS.
-This will normally be the person who has been given day to day responsibility for running the premises by the premises licence holder. - 3.2 The police may object to the designation of a new DPS where, in exceptional circumstances, they believe that the appointment would undermine the crime prevention objective. - 3.3 Section 37 Licensing Act 2003, allows any person entitled to apply for a Premises Licence under 16(1) Licensing Act 2003, to make an application to vary a premises licence to specify an individual as designated premises supervisor. - 3.4 The premises licence at The Raj, 21 Kings Road, Brentwood CM14 4DJ was previously held by Badsha Miah. - 3.5 This application to transfer has interim effect until this objection is determined.
-This means that the transfer is allowed to take place temporarily until this objection is determined by this committee. - 3.6 The current premises licence authorises the sale of alcohol for consumption by such a person as an ancillary to his meal on the premises:
+This will normally be the person who has been given day to day responsibility for running the premises by the premises licence holder. - 3.2 The police may object to the designation of a new DPS where, in exceptional circumstances, they believe that the appointment would undermine the crime prevention objective. - 3.3 S.37 Licensing Act 2003, allows any person entitled to apply for a Premises Licence under 16(1) Licensing Act 2003, to make an application to vary a premises licence to specify an individual as designated premises supervisor. - 3.4 The premises licence at The Raj, 21 Kings Road, Brentwood CM14 4DJ was previously held by Badsha Miah. - This application to transfer has interim effect until this objection is determined.
+This means that the transfer is allowed to take place temporarily until this objection is determined by this committee. - 3.6 The current premises licence authorises the sale of alcohol for consumption by such a person as an ancillary to his meal on the premises.
+A copy of the premises licence, together with a plan of the premises & location map, is attached as Appendix 2. - 3.7 On 5 December 2018, Essex Police applied to Review the premises licence under the statutory crime prevention objective that includes the prevention of immigration crime and the prevention of illegal working in licensed premises.

-Monday-Saturday 11.00 to 00.00 and Sunday 12.00 to 23.30

-A copy of the premises licence, together with a plan of the premises & location map, is attached as Appendix 2.

-3.7 On 5 December 2018, Essex Police applied to Review the premises licence under the statutory crime prevention objective that includes the prevention of immigration crime and the prevention of illegal working in licensed premises.
 The decision of the subsequently convened Licensing Sub-Committee hearing on 24 January 2019 was to revoke the premises licence.
-An appeal against this decision was received on 13 February 2019 and a hearing date awaits.
+An appeal against this decision was received on 13 February 2019 and a hearing date awaits. - 3.8 On 12 February 2019, Kalam Ullah submitted an online application with the intention to take transfer of the premises licence from Badsha Miah, which had immediate interim effect, and was subject of a separate hearing.
+On 25 February 2019, Essex Police submitted an objection to the premises licence being transferred to Kalam Ullah on the grounds of the prevention of crime & disorder.
+A Licensing Sub-Committee hearing was convened on 22 March 2019 & the application was refused.
+A copy of the application to transfer the premises licence together with the decision notice is attached as Appendix 4